COVID-19 Business Term Loan

-Repayment of interest and capital starts after the initial six-month repayment holiday, and in month seven (7) businesses will start repayments for a period of five years (60 months) to pay back the loan amount in full.
+Repayment of interest and capital starts the month after the approved payment holiday.
 Borrowers can repay the loan ahead of schedule without incurring any penalties.

-- Repayment of the loan will take place via debit order on a pre-determined date
+- Repayment of the loan will take place via debit order or through manual transmission on a pre-determined date

 - The borrower will not incur early settlement penalties unless the borrower settles the loan in full before the expiry of the agreed term by means of a refinance